Closed Bridging Loan Guide – What is a Closed Bridging Loan?

 Which suits your needs – open bridging loans or closed bridging loans?
-In this guide, we’ll walk you through what closed bridging loans are and whether they’re the better fit for your bridge loan requirements.
+In this guide, we’ll walk you through what closed bridging loans are and whether they’re a better fit for your bridge loan requirements.

-What is a Closed Bridging Loan?
+What Is A Closed Bridging Loan?

 A closed bridging loan is a short term financing option where the loan’s exit strategy is explicit in the application process.
 Compared to the other type of bridging finance, open bridging loans, as the name implies, the repayment terms are open.